cloudposse/geodesic/README.md

 ### Quickstart

-#### docker run
+#### Installing Geodesic

-Launching Gedoesic is a bit complex, so we recommend you install a launch script by running
+Launching Geodesic is a bit complex, so we recommend you install a launch script by running
 ```
 docker run --rm cloudposse/geodesic:latest-debian init | bash
 ```